boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 * it will be required to buy frames and items/furniture for cabins, hence there will always be demand for it as long as the community continues to have a use for it.
 * All SOCIETY used to purchase frames is burned.
 * 1% of all marketplace purchases in SOCIETY are burned.
-* supply only 700 million
+* Total supply is only 700 million

 **How long will treasury funds be vested in the assets proposed?**